Giftbit/KiindOauthSample/README.md

 ## Where do I start?

 In order to understand each step in the process, read through the above mentioned Kiind OAuth documentation.
-Once you are familiarized with the concepts and technical underpinnings, ensure you have an account set up on Kiind's testbed platform, and that you have an application registered with your account.
+Once you are familiarized with the concepts and technical underpinnings, ensure you have an account set up on Kiind's testbed platform (see below), and that you have an application registered with your account.

 # Setup